 Making the coconut-pecan topping

-- Stir in 1 cup of shredded coconut, 1 cup of chopped pecans, and ½ cup of sweetened condensed milk.
-Cook, stirring frequently, for about 5-7 minutes until the mixture is lightly browned and well combined.
+- Stir in 1 cup shredded coconut, 1 cup chopped pecans and ½ cup sweetened condensed milk.
+Cook, stirring alot, for 5–7 minutes until its lightly browned.

 Final assembly